KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

   1. User right-clicks in render_mode = chart_view
     - the tag editor_GUI opens and has a cancel and confirm button on the bottom
     - a button on the top row displays the coordinates that were clicked and allows for direct teleportation to that location.
 The gui will close after teleporting
-    - the tag editor also allows for editing of the tag's data: text, icon, display_text and display_description.
+    - the tag editor also allows for editing of the tag's data: text, icon, description and display_description.
-    - The text field allows for an icon to be placed into the text. the text and icon fields are stored in the chart_tag object while the display_text and display_description are stored in the corresponding ext_tag
+    - The text field allows for an icon to be placed into the text. the text and icon fields are stored in the tag object while the description is stored in the map_tag
     - the cancel button will disregard any changes and close the gui
-    - the confirm button will create or update a chart_tag and a corresponding ext_tag matched by the position string which is simplay a string representing the x coordinate, then a dot, then the y coordinate.
+    - the confirm button will create or update a map_tag.
 Check for the value "-0" which should always be converted to 0. x and y coords should always allow for at least 3 digits in this field. eg: 000.-1350
-    - chart_tag coords must be unique.
-It should not be possible to have more than one chart_tag or ext_tag per position
+    - map_tag coords are unique.
+It should not be possible to have more than one map_tag per position
   2. User left-clicks on an existing chart tag in render_mode = chart_view
     - this should bring up the stock editor.
-No gui from our mod to display, instead our mod listens to the on_chart_tag_modified event and updates any matching chart_tags and corresponding ext_tag
+No gui from our mod to display, instead our mod listens to the on_chart_tag_modified event and updates any matching map_tags
   3. User right-clicks on a chart tag in render_mode = chart_view
-    - the tag editor opens and is populated with the information for that chart_tag and its corresponding ext_tag
+    - the tag editor opens and is populated with the information for that map_tag
-    - upon confirm, the information will be saved back to the chart_tag and ext_tag and the gui will close
+    - upon confirm, the information will be saved back to the map_tag and the gui will close

 ##### favorites bar
 1. User left clicks on the red heart button.
 - This toggles the show_fav_bar_buttons value and the favorites_gui shows or hides the remaining slot buttons according to the state of show_fav_bar_buttons
 2. User hovers over a slot.
-- a tooltip is shown with the text of the chart_tag and on the next line, the position, converted to a pos_string
+- a tooltip is shown with the text of the chart_tag and on the next line, the position, converted to a pos_string. the third line should be a snippet of the description - max 25 chars
 3. User left-clicks on a favorite slot
 - The player is instantly teleported to the favorite location
 4. User right-clicks on a favorite slot